 (Key recommendations for beginners new to the Native American flute are High D, Bb (b-flat), Mid A, Mid G and Mid G#.
 Lower tones from Mid F and Mid F# are recommended for beginning flute players who have larger sized hands.)

 The key to playing the Native American flute without any experience is to relax, don't try too hard, and enjoy the journey.
-However, if you feel you need some extra instruction, I recommend Online Native American flute lessons by Dennis Sizemore who has been a highly regarded native flute instructor for many years.
+Everything will fall into place.